How long do visitors stay on your website before clicking away? What makes them leave so quickly? And what can you do about it?

 I don’t know about you, but I send a lot of my time on my smartphone.
 So, when a website is not optimized for mobile, I hit the “Back” button without regrets.

 As more and more people switch to mobile devices over desktop computers, it’s safe to say that the future is mobile.
-Making your website responsive and providing a mobile-friendly experience is not only a logical step, but a smart one also.
+Making your website responsive and providing a mobile-friendly experience is not only a logical step but a smart one also.

-Furthermore, responsive design ensures that your content is similar across all platforms, therefore always giving users the information they need and reducing bounce rate.
+Furthermore, responsive design ensures that your content is similar across all platforms, therefore always giving users the information they need and reducing the bounce rate.

-How to fix it: The alternative to responsive design is creating separate websites for every device and struggling to build authority for each of them – meaning that you will have to run separate SEO campaign for each.
+How to fix it: The alternative to responsive design is creating separate websites for every device and struggling to build authority for each of them – meaning that you will have to run a separate SEO campaign for each.
 Not to mention that separate mobile websites do not rank well in search engines.